silnrsi/smith/README.md

 The standard `pip install .` will install just the smith packages and commands, but will not install all the other font tooling which smith will search for when `smith configure` is run.
-For complete font build envrionments there are two ready made options below, depending on interactive or CI use cases:
+For complete font build environments there are two ready made options below, depending on interactive or CI use cases:

 #### Vagrant support VM images